Argonne-National-Laboratory/neml/doc/sphinx/references.rst

 ..
 [YT2000] Yaguchi, M. and Y. Takahashi.
 "A viscoplastic constitutive model incorporating dynamic strain aging effect during cyclic deformation conditions," `International Journal of Plasticity,` 16(3-4): pp. 241-262 (2000).

 ..
 [YT2005] Yaguchi, M. and Y. Takahashi.
 "Ratchetting of viscoplastic material with cyclid softening, Part 2: application to constitutive models," `International Journal of Plasticity,` 21: pp. 835-860 (2005).

+..
+[C2008] J. L. Chaboche.
+"A review of some plasticity and viscoplasticity constiutive theories," `International Journal of Plasticity,` 24(10): pp. 1642-1693 (2008).

+..
+[C1989a] Chaboche, J. L. and D. Nouailhas.
+"A unified constitutive model for cyclic viscoplasticity and its application to various stainless steels," `Journal of Engineering Materials and Technology,` 111: pp. 424-430 (1989).

+..
+[C1989b] J. L. Chaboche.
+"Constitutive equations for cyclic plasticity and cyclic viscoplasticity," `International Journal of Plasticity,` 5: pp. 247-302 (1989).